Effi Eitam: Disengagement plan and NRP split

 On 10 June 2004, Eitam and Yitzhak Levy quit the government to protest the disengagement plan.
 However, the National Religious Party refused to leave the coalition.
-Eventually, Eitam and Levi left the NRP, too, and formed the Renewed Religious National Zionist Party, later renamed Ahi, which would later join the National Union - a Knesset list of right-wing parties.
+Eventually, Eitam and Levi left the NRP, too, and formed the Renewed Religious National Zionist Party, later renamed Ahi, which would later join the National Union – a Knesset list of right-wing parties.

-In a harsh speech delivered on 11 January 2005, Eitam called Prime Minister Ariel Sharon "refuser of democracy" ("סרבן דמוקרטיה"), and attacked him for refusing to conduct a national poll on the plan.
+In a harsh speech delivered on 11 January 2005, Eitam called Prime Minister Ariel Sharon a "refuser of democracy" ("סרבן דמוקרטיה"), and attacked him for refusing to conduct a national poll on the plan.
 Eitam claimed Sharon was promoting the disengagement plan by threatening and firing objectors, and by making corrupt deals.
 Eitam also claimed that the left was running an incitement campaign against the settlers, which include provocations and calls to spill their blood, in order to delegitimize that right-wing campaign against the disengagement plan.
 Despite the harsh criticism, Eitam denounced military refusal and violence.
 He concluded that at the end of struggle, "If you don't listen to the call to bring back the decision to the healthy and strong people, we shall send you home, and it will be painful and shameful, that will erase the achievements of your manhood."

 In March 2005, after the Israeli Southern Command issued a decree forbidding relocation to the Gaza Strip, Eitam announced his intention to go and live in Gush Katif in order to reinforce the settlers and help prevent their eviction.
 Eventually, over Passover, Eitam moved to the Netzer Hazani settlement in the Gaza Strip.
 Left-wing members of the Knesset denounced Eitam's move, but the speaker of the house, Reuven Rivlin, said that the move fell under the immunity members of the Knesset have.
 After the evacuation of Netzer Hazani, Eitam moved to another Gaza Strip settlement, Netzarim, and accompanied them during their evacuation.